Vyral/todd-martin-recruiting-blog/_posts/2021-01-14-we-have-exciting-news.md

 {% include youtube.html %}

-We have great news to share: We’re growing and have an awesome new name.
+<center>We have great news to share: We’re growing and have an awesome new name.</center>

 We have some exciting news\!
 As 2020 came to a close and 2021 began, we made some great decisions.
 Drum roll please: Moving forward, **our brokerage will now be called Call It Closed International Realty**.
 The best part is that we’re not going anywhere.&nbsp;